lilhoser/pizzawave/pizzaui/README.md

 ## Exporting

-All call data and complete transcriptions can be exported to JSON or CSV from the `File->Export..` sub-menus.
-In headless mode, call data is automatically written to the default working directory as JSON, in the file `calls.json`.
+All call data and complete transcriptions shown in the current view can be exported to JSON or CSV from the `View->Export..` sub-menus.
+Alternatively, you can navigate to `Diagnostics->View logs` to open pizzawave's working directory.
+Inside this director you'll find full [captures](https://github.com/lilhoser/pizzawave#Running) which you can export manually.

+## Opening a capture

+To open a `pizzawave` capture, navigate to `File->Open capture`.
+You can find all of `pizzawave`'s past captures in `<user profile>\pizzawave\captures`.
+Read more about captures [here](https://github.com/lilhoser/pizzawave#Running)].

 ## Viewing full call transcription